harryttd/Cracking-the-Coding-Interview-Javascript-Solutions-CTCI/README.md

 # My solutions to CTCI
-- Tests are taken from https://github.com/careercup/CtCI-6th-Edition-JavaScript-ES2015.
 - Solutions and tests are both located in the questions-specs folder.
+- Tests are gratefully taken from https://github.com/careercup/CtCI-6th-Edition-JavaScript-ES2015.

 # Install
 1. Run __npm install__ or __yarn__